 A Call for Volunteers!!!

-My prayer is that the next edition of The Barbed Wire will come in January.
-But I need your prayers and your help.
-God is constantly giving me visions of the next step but it is more than one person can bring about.
-A key area I need help with is increasing awareness of the mission and vision of SOCPM.
-I’m not gifted in social media and content management, including the SOCPM website and The Barbed Wire.
-If you are gifted in marketing or promoting (I’m not even certain what all the areas are), PLEASE pray if God may be asking you to help.
+A key area I need help with is increasing the awareness of the mission and vision of SOCPM in social media and content management, including the SOCPM website and The Barbed Wire.
+If you are gifted in marketing or promoting (I’m not even sure what all the areas are).
+Also, there is a need for database design and development, experience with Filemaker is a BIG plus.
+PLEASE pray if God may be asking you to help.
 Contact me at firstname.lastname@example.org.